Logo

 CASE STUDY

 Shanti (desired name Sushant) is a 23 year old female transsexual.
 (As a mark of our respect & empathy for their predicament, we prefer to use pronouns befitting their desired sex).
 He had a normal birth history.
-His memories of his hatred of his anatomical sex (female) dates back to his early childhood where he recalls his intense dislike for the school uniform (a pleated dress) that he was compelled to wear rolex replica watches - so much so that he would wear shorts under the dress and literally rip open the dress as soon as he entered his home.
+His memories of his hatred of his anatomical sex (female) dates back to his early childhood where he recalls his intense dislike for the school uniform (a pleated dress) that he was compelled to wear - so much so that he would wear shorts under the dress and literally rip open the dress as soon as he entered his home.
 The onset of puberty accompanied by the development of breasts and the beginning of the menstrual cycle saw him in great depression.
 It was then that he realised that he "felt like a man trapped in a womans body".
 That was also when he became firm in his resolve to find a solution to his problem.
 Around the same time he realised his affinity for female company & the fact that he was, in fact, sexually attracted to girls.
 This was almost 10 years ago and the last decade has seen him drift in and out of 2 romantic liaisons with girls.
 In the last 3 years or so, he seems to have found his soulmate in a very compassionate woman who he plans to marry as soon as his gender has been more or less completely reassigned.

 GENDER REASSIGNMENT SURGERY